huma-engineering/huma-docs/data-collection/clnician-portal/roles-and-permissions/inviting-patients.md

 ![Send invites](./assets/InvitingPatient03.png)

 They will receive an email inviting them to a 2-step process.
-First, they will be asked to download the Huma Care App.
-Once the user has downloaded the Huma Care App, they will be able to click the link to create their account.
+First, they will be asked to download the Huma App.
+Once the user has downloaded the Huma App, they will be able to click the link to create their account.

 ![Email 2](./assets/InvitingPatient04.png)